Size in Square Kilometres

 Sub-criterion C2: Feeding Areas

 Dugongs have been observed foraging on seagrass beds in Jelaje village, Tolitoli.
-Serpentine dugong feeding trails have also been recorded in this area, indicating that dugongs excavate and forage up these seagrass beds (Herandarudewi et al. 2016) leaving a distinctive track.
-The location in which feeding trails were found close to the areas where dugongs were most recorded (Herandarudewi et al. 2016).
+Serpentine dugong feeding trails have also been recorded in this area, indicating that dugongs forage upon these seagrass beds (Herandarudewi et al. 2016) leaving a distinctive track.
+The location in which feeding trails were found close to the areas where dugongs were most frequently recorded (Herandarudewi et al. 2016).
 Halodule uninervis, Cymodocea serrulata, Halophila ovalis and Thalassia hemprichii were the most abundant seagrasses in the vicinity of the feeding trails.
-The number of feeding trails in the seagrass meadows close to Jelaje Village indicate that this location is also dugong foraging habitat.
+The number of feeding trails in the seagrass meadows close to Jelaje Village indicate that this location is dugong foraging habitat.

 Government of The Republic of Indonesia.
 1999.
 Peraturan Pemerintah No. 7 Tahun 1999 tentang Pengawetan Jenis Tumbuhan dan Satwa (Government Regulation No. 7/1999 on Preserving Flora and Fauna Species).
 [Online].
 Available at: http://ksdae.menlhk.go.id/assets/uploads/Lampiran-PP-Nomor-7-Tahun-1999.pdf